 I suppose I was sort of spoiled because the Who, musically, were as good as you were going to get.
 The Kinks, although not quite as good, were still good, and had, in my opinion, the best songwriter in England.
 The Animals I thought were terrific.
 I got to know most of those guys quite well.

 Very well.
-Mickey is a real game player, not real well-liked, by the way.
-There are lots of stories associated with Mickey, about things he's allegedly done.
+Mickie is a real game player, not real well-liked, by the way.
+There are lots of stories associated with Mickie, about things he's allegedly done.
 I don't know from first-hand experience if he's done them or not.
 But he got better as he went along.
 I thought his early records were not very good.
 He certainly learned his craft as a producer.
 How do you argue with success?

 His major strength was picking material.
 The absolute reverse of Glyn Johns, who was a very, very close friend of mine, who perhaps produced the best sound records there ever were, but could not pick a hit record if it came and bit him.
-On balance, I'd rather have a Mickey Most, because records are really 75% the song, I think.
+On balance, I'd rather have a Mickie Most, because records are really 75% the song, I think.
 I've always thought that.
 Maybe more.
 It is certainly a fact that you can have a great song with a lousy band that's a hit, but never the reverse.

 How much was Glyn involved on the records you worked on together?